ucan-wg/invocation/README.md

 # 6 Invocation

-Note that there is are no signature or UCAN proof fields in the Closure struct.
-To allow for better nesting inside of other formats, these fields are broken out into an envelope for when Closures are used standalone:
+Note that there is are no signature or UCAN proof fields in the Task struct.
+To allow for better nesting inside of other formats, these fields are broken out into an envelope for when Tasks are used standalone:

-An Invocation authorizes one or more Closures to be run.
+An Invocation authorizes one or more Tasks to be run.
 There are a few invariants that MUST hold between the `run`, `prf` and `sig` fields:

-* All of the `run` Closures MUST be provably authorized by the UCANs in the `prf` field
+* All of the `run` Tasks MUST be provably authorized by the UCANs in the `prf` field
 * All of the `prf` UCANs MUST list the Executor in their `aud` field
 * All of the `prf` UCANs MUST list the Invoker in their `iss`
 * The `sig` field MUST be produced by the Invoker